nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 10 Customizing the Environment.markdown

 ##

-02. Why are all environment variables represented in a fixed format regardless of the shell you use?

-    **Answer:**

-    Applications are not designed to run from a specific shell.
+02. Applications are not designed to run from a specific shell.
 The environment variables are not dependent on shell.
 As they are independent of shell in use, they are represented in a fixed format.

 ##